-Various model ocean and atmospheric models are used for different applications and vary in resolution and spatial extent.
-The ocean models are showing in the solid colored boxes: blue box (WCOFS), red box (California ROMS).
+Various ocean and atmospheric models are used for different applications and vary in resolution and spatial extent.
+The domains of CeNCOOS-supported ocean models include: blue box (WCOFS), red box (California ROMS).

 - ☐ Objective 4.4: Introduce higher resolution regional physical, biogeochemical, and ecosystem models for driving nested, fine-scale conditions in coastal waters, bays, and estuaries. - Metric: One or more high-resolution model nests are added to the suite of California models and the San Francisco Bay Delta model outputs are available in the Portal. - Objective 4.5: Contribute to the improvement of the WCOFS including greater data assimilation and representation of biogeochemical and biological variables. - ✓ Metric: WCOFS data and visualizations are available in the Portal. - □ Objective 4.6: Use model output to inform decisions on the design and implementation of optimal observing-systems configuration. - ✓ Metric: CeNCOOS data is assimilated into models including regional resilience and drought, observing system improvement assessments.